pingcap/blog/building-a-large-scale-distributed-storage-system-based-on-raft.md

 Contrary to range-based sharding, where all keys can be put in order, hash-based sharding has the advantage that keys are distributed almost randomly, so the distribution is even.
 As a result, it is more friendly to systems with heavy write workloads and read workloads that are almost all random.
 This is because the write pressure can be evenly distributed in the cluster.
 But apparently, operations like `range scan` are almost impossible.

 ![Hash-based sharding for data partitioning](media/hash-based-sharding-for-data-partitioning.png)
-<center> Figure 3.
-Hash-based sharding for data partitioning </center>
+<div class="caption-center"> Figure 3.
+Hash-based sharding for data partitioning </div>

 Some typical examples of hash-based sharding are [Cassandra Consistent hashing](https://docs.datastax.com/en/archived/cassandra/2.1/cassandra/architecture/architectureDataDistributeHashing_c.html), presharding of Redis Cluster and [Codis](https://github.com/CodisLabs/codis), and [Twemproxy consistent hashing](https://github.com/twitter/twemproxy/blob/master/README.md#features).